-Generally, companies are encouraged to facilitate shareholder attendance and voting at General Meetings, and no shares may be blocked.
-There are also strict limits on how early cut-off dates for the right to vote at General Meetings may be set.
+Generally, companies are encouraged to facilitate share-

+holder attendance and voting at General Meetings, and no shares may be blocked.
+There are also strict limits on how early cut-off dates for the right to vote at General Meetings may be set

-5. NON-EXECUTIVE BOARDS
+NON-EXECUTIVE BOARDS AND DIVERSITY

 The Nordic corporate governance structure lies between the Anglo-Saxon one-tier and the continental European two-tier model.
-The Board is responsible for the overall management of the company's affairs, including the strategy, organisation, financial structure of the company and oversight of risk management and internal controls, whereas the day-to-day management is delegated to the CEO.
-The extensive decisionmaking authority thus assigned to the Board is limited primarily by the decision-making powers of the General Meeting in certain matters.
+The Board is responsible for the overall governance of the company's affairs, including the strategy, organisation, financial structure of the company and oversight of risk management and internal controls, whereas the day-to-day management is delegated to the CEO.
+The extensive decision-making authority thus assigned to the Board is limited primarily by the decision-making powers of the General Meeting in certain matters.

-In line with generally accepted international standards, the codes or the listing rules of all Nordic countries stipulate that at least half, or a majority, of the Board members to be elected by the shareholders have to be independent of the company.
+The codes or the listing rules of all Nordic countries stipulate that at least half, or a majority, of the Board members to be elected by the shareholders have to be independent of the company.
 Further, a separation between the Board and Executive Management is required.
 The same person cannot be CEO and chairman of the Board.
 Hence, the great majority of the Nordic listed companies have entirely or predominantly non-executive boards.